Engineering and Technology

 Srikanth Puram , General Motors Warren Michigan USAAbstract

-Over-the-air (OTA) software updates are essential in modern software-defined vehicles, enabling continuous feature delivery, security patching, and system optimization [1], [3].
-However, ensuring the reliability of OTA workflows in automotive embedded environments is challenging due to intermittent connectivity, power-state transitions, and stringent cybersecurity and safety requirements [5], [6], [10], [11].
-This paper presents a reliability-focused design for OTA software update systems on Android-based automotive embedded platforms, emphasizing failure handling, recovery mechanisms, system integrity validation, and staged orchestration.
-The proposed architecture incorporates checkpoint-based progress tracking, modular update delivery, cryptographic verification, and deterministic recovery workflows.
-The design specifically addresses interruptions such as network disruptions, process restarts, and suspend-to-RAM (STR) events [3], [6], [7], [9], [12].
-This framework provides a practical approach for constructing resilient OTA workflows that utilize both platform-level update support and application-layer recovery logic.
+Over-the-air (OTA) software updates have become increasingly important in connected and software-intensive vehicles, enabling remote maintenance, security patching, feature updates, and post-deployment system optimization [1], [2], [8].
+However, automotive OTA workflows face reliability challenges caused by intermittent connectivity, ignition-cycle interruptions, power-state transitions, limited embedded resources, and cybersecurity governance requirements [2], [6], [7], [8].
+This paper presents a reliability-focused design for OTA software update systems in Android-based automotive embedded platforms, emphasizing staged orchestration, checkpoint-based recovery, artifact validation, and controlled failure handling [8], [10], [12], [13].
+The proposed architecture incorporates checkpoint-based progress tracking, modular update delivery, cryptographic verification, and deterministic recovery workflows to reduce the risk of incomplete, inconsistent, or unverifiable software update states [3], [5], [8], [9].
+The design specifically addresses interruptions such as network disruptions, process restarts, reboot events, and suspend/resume transitions that can disrupt long-running update workflows in embedded automotive environments [2], [8], [13], [14].
+The framework provides a practical approach to constructing resilient OTA workflows by combining platform-level update support with application-layer recovery logic, while aligning the update process with expectations in automotive software update engineering, cybersecurity, and software update management [6], [7], [8].

 Keywords